tektoncd/triggers/docs/createwebhook.md

   This param is the github repo name (github.com/onwer/**repo**)
   - value: string
 - name: `GithubSecretName`
   This param is the secret name for github access token.
-The key **userName** must have the github user name and **accessToken** must have the github access token
+The key **userName** must have the github user name and **accessToken** must have the github access token.
+If the secret has the key **secretString**, the value is set to the `Secret` in the github webhook.
   - value: kubernetes secret name string
 - name: `GithubUrl`
   This param is the github side address.
 The defult value **github.com** works for the public git hub.
 For the github enterprize, this param have to have the site address.
 Example: **github.yourcompany.com**